1.1 Prioritize upgrades of Sarasota County Government’s wastewater treatment plants to advanced wastewater treatment

 Disposal

 Figure 1.1.2.
-Average annual 2018 total nitrogen and total phosphorus concentrations in the treated effluent from Sarasota County’s six major wastewater treatment plants.
-The orange line indicates AWT limits, and the blue line indicates numeric nutrient criteria limits for freshwater lakes and streams.
+Average annual 2018 and 2024 total nitrogen and total phosphorus concentrations in the treated effluent from Sarasota County’s major wastewater treatment plants.
+The yellow line indicates AWT standards, and the green line indicates numeric nutrient criteria for freshwater lakes and streams.
 Source: FDEP Discharge Monitoring Reports (DMRs)

 In 2018, wastewater effluent from the six major WWTFs in Sarasota County contributed an estimated 750,844 pounds of TN and 147,470 pounds of TP to the environment (Table 1.1.3).
 Nitrogen loads would be reduced by 69% or 83%, respectively, if AWT or NNC thresholds were achieved.
 Phosphorus loads would be reduced by 47% or 74%, respectively, if AWT or NNC limits were met.

-Cost and Return on Investment of Upgrading WWTFs to AWT
+Cost, Return on Investment, and Support for Upgrading WWTFs to AWT

 Upgrading secondary-treatment WWTFs to AWT is a cost-effective strategy for reducing nutrient loading in surface waters.
 In 2017, the Florida Stormwater Association (FSA) compared the cost of reducing nutrients in stormwater versus AWT treatment by examining five Florida WWTFs that upgraded to AWT (FSA 2017).
 Based upon a 20-year project life, the annual operating and maintenance costs and annualized capital costs for AWT treatment were divided by the pounds of nutrients removed annually.

-Annual removal costs for TN ranged from $11- $71 per pound.
-Annual removal costs for TP varied from $9- $1,259 per pound.
+Annual removal costs for TN ranged from $11–71 per pound.
+Annual removal costs for TP varied from $9–1,259 per pound.
 In comparison, FSA found that the average annual cost of removing TN in stormwater through best management practices (BMPs) was $268 per pound, and the annual removal cost for TP was $1,052 per pound.
-FSA concluded that “costs for removing nutrients from surface waters (stormwater) were eight to ten times higher than those for treating or managing nutrient removal at the wastewater source.”
+FSA concluded that “costs for removing nutrients from surface waters (stormwater) were 8–10 times higher than those for treating or managing nutrient removal at the wastewater source.”

 Approach